FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 ### `g7:enumset-NO` {.unlisted .unnumbered}

-This set contains various structure type's tags: every event-type tag name except the generic `EVEN` tag, as well as `NAME`, `GIVN`, and `SURN`, each referring to the information described by the corresponding structure type.
+This set contains various structure types, with the same tags and URIs as the respective structures:

-See [Events], `g7:GIVN`, `g7:INDI-NAME`, and `g7:SURN`.
+- All individual and family event types except `EVEN`

+- The personal name type `g7:INDI-NAME`

+- The name parts `g7:GIVN` and `g7:SURN`

+Values should be appropriate to the context of the containing structure, as described under `g7:NO`.

 ### `g7:enumset-PEDI` {.unlisted .unnumbered}